 Don’t let social anxiety get in the way of something you really want to do.
 If there is a certain career or industry you have in mind that requires social interaction, just go for it.

 It may be a bit uncomfortable at first but it will get easier as you adjust.

 5 Career and Job Search Tips for People With Social Anxiety

-We’ve mentioned this before and we’ll mention it again – having social anxiety doesn’t prevent you from having a successful career.
+We’ve mentioned this before and we’ll mention it again: having anxiety doesn’t prevent you from having a successful career.
 Keep in mind that there have been many highly successful politicians, businessmen, celebrities and athletes with SAD.

-Don’t pick a career that will isolate you completely from the outside world.
-You may not want to be the center of attention but being around people often will boost your confidence in social environments.
+However, we don’t recommend you pick a career that will isolate you completely from the outside world.
+You may not want to be the center of attention, but being interacting with people occasionally will boost your confidence in social environments.

 Networking is the best way to land a job today.
 For someone with social anxiety, this may be a bit challenging.
-Don’t be afraid to reach out to some of your friends, family members and colleagues and let them know you’re looking for a job.
+Start small: reach out to some of your friends, family members, and colleagues and let them know you’re looking for a job.
 You’d be surprised at how many people will be willing to help you out.

 These are just some of the suitable jobs for people with anxiety.
 There are many other career opportunities that are available.
 Don’t be afraid to do something that you love even if it may put you out of your comfort zone.